voxel51/fiftyone/docs/source/integrations/cvat.rst

     `default` is optional
 -   `checkbox`: a boolean checkbox UI.
 In this case, `default` is optional and `values` is unused
--   `occluded_widget`: this is a special type that can be applied to a single boolean attribute per class that links the value of that attribute to the occlusion widget in the CVAT UI
+-   `occluded`: this is a special type that can be applied to a single boolean attribute per class that links the value of that attribute to the occlusion widget in the CVAT UI